 So, we will start off with some geometric concepts on velocity distribution on a planar rigid body.
-So, I have drawn out for you body which is assumed to be a rigid body a planar rigid body and this can move only on the plane of the paper.
-Let us look at what we can say about the velocity distribution on the body which means when this body moves what can I say about the velocities of different points of the body.

-So, here I have marked out for you two points A and B. Suppose the velocity of point A is V A. If I ask this question is there any restriction or constraint on the velocity of point B. So, point B is here is there any constraint on the velocity of point B the answer is yes and this is why it should be because this is a rigid body remember this is a rigid body.
-If I drop A perpendicular on to this line A B which means I am projecting V A along A B. So, I get this projection vector this red vector is the projection of V A along A B.
+So, I have drawn out for you, body, which is assumed to be a rigid body, a planar rigid body and this can move only on the plane of the paper.
+Let us look at, what we can say about the velocity distribution on the body which means when this body moves what can I say about the velocities of different points of the body.
+So, here I have marked out for you 2 points A and B, suppose the velocity of point A is V A, if I ask this question, is there any restriction or constraint on the velocity of point B?
+So, point B is here, is there any constraint on the velocity of point B?
+The answer is yes and this is why, it should be because this is a rigid body, remember this is a rigid body.

-Now the velocity of point B in the direction of A B must remain the same which means this must be the velocity of point B in the direction of A B mind you I am not saying this should be the velocity of B this should be the velocity of B projected along A B. Now, why this requirement, because this body is a rigid body; therefore, distance between A and B cannot change.
-So, the relative velocity in this direction A B must be 0, the relative velocity V A relative to B in the direction of A B must be 0 because, the distance A B must remain fixed.
+If I drop a perpendicular on to this line A B, which means I am projecting V A along A B. So, I get this projection vector, this red vector is the projection of V A along A B. Now, the velocity of point B in the direction of A B must remain the same, which means, this must be the velocity of point B in the direction of A B, mind you I am not saying this should be the velocity of B, this should be the velocity of B projected along A B. Now, why this requirement?
+Because, this body is a rigid body, therefore distance between A and B cannot change.
+So, the relative velocity in this direction A B must be 0.

-Therefore, if A has a velocity of this red vector along B then B must also have this same vector along A B. So, what can be the velocity vector and B?
-So, it must be that whatever be the velocity at B its projection along A B must be this red vector.
+The relative velocity V A relative to B in the direction of A B must be 0 because the distance A B must remain fixed.
+Therefore, if A has a velocity of this red vector along B, then B must also have this same vector along A B. So, what can be the velocity vector at B, so it must be that whatever be the velocity at B it is projection along A B must be this red vector?
 So, how do I then determine that?
-So, if I take a direction perpendicular to the direction A B if I take this direction perpendicular to the direction A B on the tip of this red vector then you can very easily see that velocity of B can be any vector that must end at on this dashed line.
-So, this could be V B this could be V B.
+So, if I take a direction, perpendicular to the direction A B on the tip of this red vector, then you can very easily see that velocity of B can be any vector that must end at on this dashed line.

-So, any vector starting from B and ending on this line is a valid velocity vector for point B. So, any of these vectors are valid velocity vectors at point B because, their projection along A B is same as the projection of V A along A B so, that the distance A A B cannot change.
+So, this could be V B, this could be V B, so any vector starting from B and ending on this line is A valid velocity vector for point B. So, any of these vectors are valid velocity vectors at point B because their projection along A B, is same as the projection of V A along A B. So that, the distance A B cannot change.
 So, this is an important concept based on the consideration that this body is a rigid body.